DanielCondeTorres/Quantum-Quirks-Unraveling-Protein-Folding-Through-an-Advanced-Interface./README.md

     * exchange_solvent: float       # energy exchange between interfaces
     * correction_mj: bool           # indicates whether we decide to use the Miyazawa-Jerningan potential upgrade or not.
     * one_solvent_parameter: bool   # These options do not affect the calculation of two phases, is only if we want to add a parameter to modulate the interaction of amino acids according to their hydrophobicity value with the phase.
+    * penalty_back: float           # A penalty parameter used to penalize turns along the same axis.
+This term is used to eliminate sequences where the same axis is chosen twice in a row.
+In this way we do not allow for a chain to fold back into itself.
+    * penalty_chiral: float         # A penalty parameter used to impose the right chirality.
+    * penalty_1: float              # A penalty parameter used to penalize local overlap between beads within a nearest neighbor contact.
+    * maxiter: float                # Number of iterations to be performed.

 Not interface when: